-The works presented mainly come from museums in the Netherlands and abroad, regional collections and Krona's own collection.
-For example, attention is paid to the exceptionally beautiful 'poffers' made of lace that were worn around 1900 on special occasions by women in Brabant (southern region in the Netherlands), to the extravagant hats in paintings by the Antwerp Mannerists around 1530, but also to the impressive and extremely simple and austere hoods of nuns and monks from France, captured by photographer Roland Fischer.
-The austerity of these monkshoods is in stark contrast to the hats worn on Prinsjesdag by Annemarie Jorritsma, Caroline van der Plas and others.
+The headgear presented mainly comes from museums in the Netherlands and abroad, regional collections and Krona's own collection.
+For example, attention is paid to the exceptionally beautiful ‘pofferts’ made of lace that were worn around 1900 by women in Brabant (Southern region in the Netherlands) on special occasions.
+As well as the extravagant hats in paintings by the Antwerp Mannerists around 1530, but also to the impressive and extremely simple and sober hoods of sisters and monks from France, captured by photographer Roland Fischer.
+The sobriety of these monkshoods contrasts sharply with the headgear made by Stephen Jones and hats worn on ‘Prinsjesdag’ by Annemarie Jorritsma and Caroline van der Plas, among others.
 The presentation of the headgear is supplemented with film fragments from the archive of the Eye Filmmuseum and elsewhere.

 In the mid-1980s, German photographer Roland Fischer portrays members of the French Cistercian community.
 The Cistercians live a secluded life, far away from the issues of the day.

 The immense size (170 x 120 cm) emphatically portrays the seclusion.
 Everything on the face is exposed, every wrinkle, pore, pimple: yes, every scratch on the skin.
 But what is traditionally considered the most important part of the portrait, the eyes, the alleged "windows of the soul", remain closed to us.
 The hood of the habit unfolds to symbolize a monastic world behind walls.
 A world that hides from our sight.
 Les invisibles.
 The impressive series has been shown in many museums around the world.